 My lived experience is how I came to understand the healing benefits of art and music.
 It is where my “Art heals.
 Music is medicine©” mantra comes from, which encapsulates the healing journey (for me at least, but maybe for you too)!

-In 2004, I began teaching mandala art workshops for healing, empowerment and transformation at incredible organizations and groups in CT and around New England (See Client List).
+In 2004, I began teaching Mandala Art Workshops for healing and empowerment at incredible organizations and groups in CT and around New England (See Client List).
 In 2006, music began pouring out of me, and in 2009, I began singing, playing guitar and telling stories of triumph.

 It is not easy to share my stories.
 In fact, it’s really difficult because being vulnerable and trusting others is one of the hardest things for me to do.
 But I do it because somehow, it makes all of the suffering make sense.
 If I can inspire another person, or help them (or you) see a way through the chaos and pain the abuser causes… if I can EMPOWER another person?
 That is gold.